Preceptorship Tips for Nursing Students: How to Make the Most of Your Experience

 In your first meeting with your preceptor at the beginning of your practicum, try to nail down expectations on both sides.

-Start with what your process as preceptor/preceptee will be.
-Perhaps you’ll meet at the end of each week for a review and feedback session, or maybe your preceptor will prefer a daily powwow.
-An example of something you might want clarity on is whether you can ask questions during rounds, or whether you should hold them for the end of a rotation.
+Start with outlining your process as preceptor/preceptee.
+Perhaps you’ll meet at the end of each week for a review and feedback session, or maybe your preceptor will prefer to touch base daily.
+An example of something you might want clarity on is whether you can ask questions while with a patient, or whether you should hold them for the end of the day.

 Basically, you’re asking your preceptor for house rules.
 Get all your initial questions answered, and then ask your preceptor if there is anything else you need to know that you haven’t already asked.